adh30/Sphygmocor-Reservoir/README.md

 # The script

-batch\_res\_v14 runs a matlab script that calculates reservoir and excess pressure according to the methods described in Davies et al.[1] for Sphygmocor © derived files.
+batch\_res\_v14 runs a matlab script that calculates reservoir and excess pressure according to the methods described in Davies et al.[1] for Sphygmocor© derived files.
 A few minor changes have been made since v10.
-An improved algorithm for fitting the reservoir in diastole has been used -- this excludes upstrokes at the end of diastole from the fit (largely due to the next beat?).
+An improved algorithm for fitting the reservoir in diastole has been used -- this excludes upstrokes at the end of diastole from the fit (presumed to be due to the next beat).
 This results in lower values for P∞ and slightly different values for other reservoir parameters.

 # Using the script